Tristan und Isolde: Act 1

-Act II
+Act 2

-King Marke leads a hunting party out into the night, leaving Isolde and Brangäne alone in the castle, who both stand beside a burning brazier.
-Isolde, listening to the hunting horns, believes several times that the hunting party is far enough away to warrant the extinguishing of the brazier – the prearranged signal for Tristan to join her ("Nicht Hörnerschall tönt so hold").
+King Marke leads a hunting party out into the night, leaving Isolde and Brangäne alone in the castle.
+A torch is burning at the open door of Isolde's apartments.
+Isolde, listening to the hunting horns, believes several times that the hunting party is far enough away to warrant extinguishing the torch – the prearranged signal for Tristan to join her ("Nicht Hörnerschall tönt so hold").
 Brangäne warns Isolde that Melot, one of King Marke's knights, has seen the amorous looks exchanged between Tristan and Isolde and suspects their passion ("Ein Einz'ger war's, ich achtet' es wohl").
-Isolde, however, believes Melot to be Tristan's most loyal friend, and, in a frenzy of desire, extinguishes the flames.
+Isolde, however, believes Melot to be Tristan's most loyal friend, and, in a frenzy of desire, extinguishes the flame.
 Brangäne retires to the ramparts to keep watch as Tristan arrives.

 The lovers, at last alone and freed from the constraints of courtly life, declare their passion for each other.
 Tristan decries the realm of daylight which is false, unreal, and keeps them apart.
 It is only in night, he claims, that they can truly be together and only in the long night of death can they be eternally united ("O sink' hernieder, Nacht der Liebe").
 During their long tryst, Brangäne calls a warning several times that the night is ending ("Einsam wachend in der Nacht"), but her cries fall upon deaf ears.
 The day breaks in on the lovers as Melot leads King Marke and his men to find Tristan and Isolde in each other's arms.
 Marke is heartbroken, not only because of his nephew's betrayal but also because Melot chose to betray his friend Tristan to Marke and because of Isolde's betrayal as well ("Mir – dies?
 Dies, Tristan – mir?").

-When questioned, Tristan says he cannot answer to the King the reason of his betrayal since he would not understand.
-He turns to Isolde, who agrees to follow him again into the realm of night.
-Tristan announces that Melot has fallen in love with Isolde too.
-Melot and Tristan fight, but, at the crucial moment, Tristan throws his sword aside and allows Melot to stab him.
+When questioned, Tristan explains that he cannot reveal the reason for his betrayal to the King, as he believes the King wouldn't understand.
+He then turns to Isolde, who agrees to accompany him once again into the realm of night.
+Tristan further reveals that Melot has also fallen in love with Isolde.
+A fight ensues between Melot and Tristan, but at a critical moment, Tristan deliberately throws his sword aside, allowing Melot to stab him.